-Figure 15.1: The V-model for system design.
-The left side of the V represents the decomposition of requirements, and creation of system specifications.
+Figure 15.2: The top figure (a) shows a traditional design V. The left side of the V represents the decomposition of requirements, and creation of system specifications.
 The right side represents the activities in implementation including validation (building the right thing) and verification (building it right).
+Notice that validation and verification are performed late in the design process when all hardware is available.
+The bottom figure (b) shows a model-based design process where virtual validation is be made at many stages in the design process, shortening the feedback for validation.